pramnora/python/library/external/matplotlib/graph/straight-line/02/README.md

 ## Introduction

 Speaking as a 'beginner'...I find Matplotlib fairly straight forwards, and, simple to use...;
-one uses it to plot many different styles of graphs, including:
+one uses it to plot and draw many different styles of graphs, including:

 - straight line
 - bar chart